 Activities guides are downloadable through the purchase of your tree kit.
 View sample activities.

-Climate Change and Trees, National Wildlife Federation’s educational webinar series, is another way you can learn about how our programs can assist you in teaching about the environment with your youth at school or in the community.
+Climate Change and Trees, the National Wildlife Federation’s educational webinar series, is another way you can learn about how our programs can assist you in teaching about the environment with your youth at school or in the community.

 The National Wildlife Federation works to provide activities that parents or groups can do, whether you have 10 minutes or an hour to explore nature and the great outdoors.
 Help us achieve our three-year goal to have 21 million children spending an hour outdoors each day.